Strategic Plan & Master Plans

 We hope you will share your thoughts about the future of your parks by attending an upcoming open house, completing an online survey or by calling 937-275-PARK.

-Two sessions will be held on each day, one from 11:30 AM to 1:30 PM and the second from 6 to 8 PM.
-Stop in at any time during the open house to share your ideas for each park.
+In the second round of open houses, two sessions were held on each day, one from 11:30 AM to 1:30 PM and the second from 6 to 8 PM.

 Monday, Feb.
 6